PhilRunninger/mintree/README.md

 ## Settings

 * The following variables govern which nodes MinTree shows or hides. **Note:** MinTree will always respect the `'wildignore'` setting.
-Any file or directory that matches one of its patterns be excluded from the tree.
+Any file or directory that matches one of its patterns will be excluded from the tree.

     Variable | Default
     --- | ---